lunarc/lunarc_docs/docs/aurora_faq.md

 On Aurora we support two MPI libraries: [OpenMPI](https://www.open-mpi.org/) and [Intel MPI](https://software.intel.com/en-us/intel-mpi-library).
 Depending on the [toolchain](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/#compiling-code-and-using-toolchains) utilised to compile your application different job launchers are required.
 Executables build with OpenMPI need to be launched with `mpirun`, while applications build with Intel MPI need to be started with `srun`.

 ## The SciPY installed on Aurora fails because of a missing library
-This is a know issue, which are currently trying to resolve.
+This is a know issue, which we are currently trying to resolve.
 If you access SciPY by loading the icc module and the impi module, the Fortran runtime will not be available to Python.
 We recommend loading the matching intel module instead of the icc module.
 Example:
 ```bash
 module load intel/2016a
 module load scipy/0.16.1-Python-2.7.10